Food and the Scottish royal household: Holyrood Palace

+A banquet for the arrival of Mary of Gueldres

+Mary of Guelders married James II of Scotland in 1449.
+After a tournament in Bruges, she travelled to Scotland.
+A banquet at Holyrood Abbey following the wedding was described by a chronicle writer Mathieu d'Escouchy.
+A stuffed boar was brought in, decorated with Scottish heraldry, and the stuffing was alight.
+An impressive and realistic silver ship was brought to the table (these silver ships called "nefs" feature in later royal inventories), and the Earl of Orkney and four knights entered the hall to preside over the service of food.

 Reception for Margaret Tudor at Holyrood

 An English herald, John Young, wrote about etiquette and seating arrangements at meals during the reception of Margaret Tudor at Holyrood in 1503.
 He mentions some dishes at the dinner following her wedding on 8 August.
 The first course involved a gilded boar's head on a platter, a fair piece of brawn, and gammon ham.
 Apart from these delicacies, Young does not specify other foods.
 The ingredients of brawn, calf's head and jelly or aspic are frequently mentioned in later Scottish royal household books.

 A menu for the whole banquet survives, copied into a London chronicle.
 It lists the same three opening dishes of the first course as, "The Borys head solemnly shedd, Sheydis & Rondis of Braun with mustard, Gambonys of Bacon with pestellys of pork".
 Desserts were served with "custard royall".
 Spiced "Hippocras" wine was made by the apothecary, John Mosman.
+Dishes included solan geese with sauce, baked apples and pears, and jelly moulded with the arms of England and Scotland.